AndreyDyachkov/insurance-sql-portfolio-project/README.md

 ### **📌 Frequency Calculation (Common Table Expression (CTE))**
 Claim frequency calculation is one of the main tasks in insurance analytics, used for premium pricing.
-- Claim Frequency for Expired Policies by LOB and Year;
+- Claim Frequency for Expired Policies by Product, LOB and Year;
 - Exposure-Based Frequency for a specific reporting period.

 ### **📌 Claim Severity by LOB and Year**
-Severity is average cost per claim, also used for premium pricing.
+Severity is the average cost per claim, also used for premium pricing.

 ### **📌 Gross Premium Earned (GPE) per LOB (Common Table Expressions (CTE))**
 - Accurate day-level overlap calculation;